 Spread Hope, Strength, And Joy This Veterans Day

 Showing gratitude, honoring veterans, and giving your time or thanks to others are all things to embrace this Veterans Day.
-In addition to spending the day with a veteran, attending a parade, or observing a moment of silence, one way you can show gratitude today is to consider donating a vehicle to Wheels For Wishes in honor of a child in your community who is battling a life-threatening medical condition.
+In addition to spending the day with a veteran, attending a parade, or observing a moment of silence, one way you can show gratitude today is to consider donating a vehicle to Wheels For Wishes in honor of a child in your community who is battling a critical illness.

 The proceeds from your vehicle donation will benefit your local chapter of Make-A-Wish, helping to grant the wish of a child in your community.
 Many wish kids have military aspirations themselves and wish to spend the day at a base with the Marines, Navy, Army or Air Force.
 You can see some of these wishes by reading about Alyssa‘s wish to be in the Army, Jorge‘s wish to be in the Marines, and Ethan‘s wish to become a Blue Angel.